Finalists, all prizewinners, of the 2019 competition (photo by Matt Brenengen)

 Kudos to Our Past Winners

-In February 2018, when YPSCA presented its 61st Young People’s Concerto Competition, the top winner was Emma Taggart, a 15-year-old pianist from Blaine who performed the opening movement of Grieg’s Piano Concerto in A minor.
-Taggart won the $1,500 award from the Edwin and Edith Norbert Fund and a chance to perform as soloist with the Minnesota Orchestra at future Young People’s Concerts.
+In February 2018, our Competition winner was Emma Taggart, a 15-year-old pianist from Blaine, performing the opening movement of Grieg’s Piano Concerto in A minor.
 She is scheduled to appear with the Orchestra in two concert sets in spring of 2019, performing Saint-Saëns’ Carnival of the Animals in March and a movement of the Grieg A-minor Piano Concerto in May.
-She also won the Minnesota Music Teachers Forum award, which includes a performance opportunity and a grant of $200.
+She also won the Minnesota Music Teachers Forum award, which included a performance opportunity and a grant of $200.
 Taggart, a 10th-grader at St. Agnes High School in St. Paul, studies with Dr. Reid Smith of Dellwood.

 Cellist Nygel Witherspoon won the Young People’s Concerto Competition in January 2017, performing the first movement of Dvořák’s Cello Concerto.
 At the time Witherspoon, of Minneapolis, was a 10th-grader at Connections Academy who studied with David Holmes of St. Louis Park.
 Witherspoon appeared with the Orchestra several times during the 2017-18 season, including in Young People’s Concerts in October and May.